Menu

 Sheet music for “Nothing” (digital download!)

-5. When you need a solid ballad option for audition songs: “Goodbye My Love/Journey On”
+5. Solid, short ballad for an audition: “Goodbye My Love/Journey On”

 Is there anything more moving than a good mezzo ballad?
 This song from the show Ragtime is so delicious to sing — and if you can summon up all of the emotion from your life and power and pour it into the crescendo, you can have the audience holding their collective breath.
 So beautiful!
 Plus, the melody is just lovely.